 If you specialize in business or technology, this is a great way to build your business from the ground up.

-You can sell digital, physical and service-based goods via Weebly.
-You can start uploading in bulk and using built-in tools to manage your stock on a consistent basis.
+You can sell digital, physical, and service-based goods via Weebly and can upload in bulk using built-in tools to manage your stock on a consistent basis.
 There is also a mobile app so that you can manage your online store on the go, and you can even print shipping labels from your phone.
 Weebly also provides you with a blog and portfolio for your store, so you can engage with customers and show them the best aspects of your business and your products.

 Weebly is a more suitable option for small businesses as its limited tools for running store inventory aren't comprehensive enough for bigger companies.
-The checkout options are also limited as there are just three main payment gateways: PayPal, Square and Stripe.
-That said, Weebly provides you more creative control than almost every other eCommerce platform available, is very SEO-friendly and can get you a good return on investment when used correctly.
+The checkout options are also limited as there are just three main payment gateways: PayPal, Square, and Stripe.
+That said, Weebly provides you with more creative control than almost every other eCommerce platform available, is very SEO-friendly, and can get you a good return on investment when used correctly.